American automobile industry in the 1950s: Industry consolidation

 At least 100 automobile companies had begun operations in Detroit by the beginning of the 20th century, but by the 1920s, the decade that gave rise to the Big Three, Ford was the largest.

 In American automobile parlance, the Big Three refers to General Motors (GM), Ford and Chrysler, each of which had bought out other companies to become conglomerates earlier in the 20th century.
 Together they accounted for 70 percent of auto sales.
 Their combined market share grew over the following decades, declining only slightly after World War II, but the Big Three soon came to dominate the industry, claiming 94 percent of all automobile sales in 1955, 1956 and 1959.
 The industry grew at a pace never before seen, and the broader industry soon employed one-sixth of the entire American workforce.

-In 1954, the smaller American Motors Corporation (AMC) was formed when Hudson merged with Nash-Kelvinator Corporation in a deal worth almost USD $200 million ($1.735 billion in 2013 dollars) the largest corporate merger in U.S. history at that time.
+In 1954, the smaller American Motors Corporation (AMC) was formed when Hudson merged with Nash-Kelvinator Corporation in a deal worth almost USD $200 million ($1.735 billion in 2013 dollars), the largest corporate merger in U.S. history at that time.
 Other mergers with smaller independent manufacturers followed.
 Although AMC was moderately successful it was never sufficiently large to challenge any of the Big Three, and was eventually bought by Chrysler in 1987.

 Studebaker had enjoyed earlier success and was the first independent automaker to produce an overhead valve V8 engine, a 232.6 cubic inch, 120 hp unit, the first low-priced V8.
 The company's peak year was 1950, when it produced and sold 329,884 units.
 Studebaker struggled during the first half of the decade.
 The cars had styling ahead of their time but were overpriced when compared to the offerings of the Big Three.
 Low sales and financial difficulties led to a merger with Packard in 1954, itself in financial trouble.
 The new company, Studebaker-Packard Corporation, retired the Packard name in July 1958, but continued marketing automobiles under the Studebaker name until 1966.

 Industry sales

 This table shows the number of sales reported for each significant American automotive brand during the 1950s.

 Some numbers are based on some estimates.
 Total does not count the figures from smaller independent automakers.

 A total of almost 58 million cars were produced and sold during the 1950s by the American manufacturers.
-Compared to the total population of the United States by the end of the decade, 179,323,175, that is almost one new vehicle for every three living persons of all ages.
+Compared to the total population of the United States by the end of the decade, 179,323,175.